GuillemSeCa/LaSalleSFTPSyncPutty/README.md

 or by going:
 File > New File

-### SetUp
+### Setup
-Once we have the new file oppened we must press:
+Once we have the new file opened, we must press:

 <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd>
 or
 <kbd>Command</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd>